kawansoft/aceql-http/README.md

 The [SqlFirewallManager](http://www.aceql.com/rest/soft/4.1/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface allows you to code your own firewall rulesets.

 After coding you own `SqlFirewallManager` implementation just declare the full class name in the `sqlFirewallManagerClassNames` property.
-Note that SQL Firewall Manager may be chained: you may declare several classes.
+Note that SQL Firewall Managers may be chained: you may declare several classes.

 The following example defines two firewalls to chain for the `sampledb` database: